CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 export default Greeting;
 ```

-The convention is to name component files exactly the same as the component (including the capital letter).
+Name component files exactly the same as the component (including the capital letter).
+Do this every time.

 #### Exercise H (estimate: 10 min)